 20th Anniversary

-February 11, 2024, is the 20th anniversary of Gene Sparling's sighting of an Ivory-billed Woodpecker in eastern Arkansas.
+February 11, 2024, was the 20th anniversary of Gene Sparling's sighting of an Ivory-billed Woodpecker in eastern Arkansas.
 Thanks, Gene, for giving us all hope!

 Extinction?